4d/docs/website/translated_docs/es/Tags/tags.md

 - Using the `PROCESS 4D TAGS` command; this command accepts a *template* as input, as well as optional parameters and returns a text resulting from the processing.

 - Using 4D's integrated HTTP server: [template pages](WebServer/templates.md) sent by means of the `WEB SEND FILE` (.htm, .html, .shtm, .shtml), `WEB SEND BLOB` (text/html type BLOB), `WEB SEND TEXT` commands, or called using URLs.
 In this last case, for reasons of optimization, pages that are suffixed with “.htm” and “.html” are NOT parsed.
-In this last case, for reasons of optimization, pages that are suffixed with “.htm” and “.html” are NOT parsed.
+In order to parse HTML pages in this case, you must add the suffix “.shtm” or “.shtml” (for example, http://www.server.com/dir/page.shtm).

 ### Recursive processing